 - Promote closer relationships and fuller cooperation among the member states

 - Assist member states in reaching new goals and new heights in the growth and strengthening of ESA in the Midwest

 - Serve as a means of promoting fellowship and unity

 - Offer a means of sharing mutual problems, concerns, and goals

 - General means of providing further educational and leadership trainings for ESA members in the Midwest

 Current member states of MARC are: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, Ohio, Oklahoma, South Dakota, and Wisconsin.

-Indiana ESA’s MARC Reps are Denise Hagerty and Terri Monaghan.
+Indiana ESA’s MARC Reps are Jaycee Peak and Laura Campbell.